Loading news...

 How the Academy Offered a Platform to Peter Thiel

-The invitation of Peter Thiel, emblematic figure of a techno-oligarchy with transcendent ambitions, to the Academy of Moral and Political Sciences, beyond mere worldly anecdote or simple intellectual curiosity, can only be analyzed as the manifest symptom of a profound drift, even an insidious perversion, of the moral and intellectual compass of our societies.
+The invitation of Peter Thiel, emblematic figure of a techno-oligarchy with transcendent ambitions, to the Academy of Moral and Political Sciences, beyond worldly anecdote or simple intellectual curiosity, can only be analyzed as a manifest symptom of a profound drift, or even an insidious perversion, of the moral and intellectual compass of our societies.

-The question is no longer whether we should listen to all voices, including the most radical ones, in a Socratic approach of confronting ideas (a noble but dangerously naive ideal in the face of cultural conquest strategies) but rather to denounce the disastrous intellectual orientation that would make the "powerful" holders of technological means potential guides to enlighten us about the nature and future of democracy.
+The question is no longer whether we should listen to all voices, including the most radical ones, in a Socratic approach to confronting ideas (a noble but dangerously naive ideal in the face of cultural conquest strategies) but rather to denounce the disastrous intellectual orientation that would make the "powerful" holders of technological means potential guides to enlighten us on the nature and future of democracy.

 This premise is not only fallacious but also profoundly deleterious, threatening to redefine the very foundations of our social pact around principles that are intrinsically hostile to it.